1. Explain TempData in MVC?

 Answer: Area is used to store the details of the modules of our project.
-This is really helpful for big applications, where controllers, views and models are all in main controller, view and model folders and it is very difficult to manage.
+This is really helpful for big applications, where controllers, views, and models are all in the main controller, view and model folders and it is very difficult to manage.

 14. What is the difference between ViewBag and ViewData in MVC?

-Answer: ViewBag is a wrapper around ViewData, which allows to create dynamic properties.
-Advantage of viewbag over viewdata will be –
+Answer: ViewBag is a wrapper around ViewData, which allows creating dynamic properties.
+Advantage of view bag over viewdata will be –

 In ViewBag no need to typecast the objects as in ViewData.

-For example to apply authorize filter we apply the attribute as:
+For example, to apply to authorize filter we apply the attribute as: